Asymptotics and Optimal Bandwidth for Nonparametric Estimation of Density Level Sets: Main results

-{\bf Discussion of the assumptions}:\\ 1.
-It is known that using higher order kernels (i.e. $\nu\geq2$), together with higher order smoothness assumptions can reduce the bias in kernel density estimation.
-But higher order kernels are avoided sometimes because it is possible that density estimators have negative values (see, e.g., Silverman, 1986, page 69).
-However, this should be of less concern for level set estimation, because the negative values of the density estimate are not (directly) involved in our level set estimator for $c> 0$. \\
+\item[c)] For assumption (K1), it is known that using higher order kernels (i.e. $\nu>2$), together with higher order smoothness assumptions can reduce the bias in kernel density estimation.
+But higher order kernels are avoided sometimes because it is possible that density estimators have negative values (see, e.g., Silverman, \cite{Silverman86}, page 69).
+However, this should be of less concern for level set estimation, because the negative values of the density estimate are not (directly) involved in our level set estimator for $c> 0$.

-2. Assumption (K2) is imposed to uniformly control the stochastic variation of the kernel density estimator and their derivatives around the expectations.
-Similar assumptions have appeared in Gin\'{e} and Guillou (2002), and Einmahl and Mason (2005).
-Also see Chen et al. (2017).
-For sufficient conditions for (K2) to hold, see e.g., Nolan and Pollard (1987).
-In particular, the Gaussian kernel and many usual kernels with bounded support satisfy assumption (K2).\\
+\item[d)] Assumption (K2) is imposed to uniformly control the stochastic variation of the kernel density estimator and their derivatives around the expectations.
+Similar assumptions have appeared in Gin\'{e} and Guillou (\cite{Gine02}), and Einmahl and Mason (\cite{Einmahl05}).
+Also see Chen et al. (\cite{Chen17}).
+For sufficient conditions for (K2) to hold, see e.g., Nolan and Pollard (\cite{Nolan87}).
+In particular, the Gaussian kernel and many usual kernels with bounded support satisfy assumption (K2). \end{itemize} } \end{remark}